wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 ### PR 29187: trying to fix datacarriersize

->This section is a collaboration from [@NTeterel](https://x.com/NTeterel) and was adapted from [this article he previously wrote](https://www.cointribune.com/les-devs-de-bitcoin-core-soupconnes-de-corruption/)
+>This section is a collaboration with [@NTeterel](https://x.com/NTeterel) and was adapted from [this article he previously wrote](https://www.cointribune.com/les-devs-de-bitcoin-core-soupconnes-de-corruption/)

 Several developers in charge of the most popular Bitcoin client, Bitcoin Core, were being heckled for their passivity towards *Inscriptions* such as ordinals and other arbitrary data backed used to build ponzis.
 Bitcoin Core is the most used implementation of the Bitcoin protocol.
 It is the direct descendant of Satoshi Nakamoto's work.
 It is both a node and a wallet.
 Its code is maintained by hundreds of contributors.
 This is not the only available client (see [Detailed installation instructions](/install) to learn more about alternatives, and mainly the [Bitcoin Knots](https://bitcoinknots.org/) client, that are not as spam friendly as Core).